Yakovlev Yak-130: Development

 In the early 1990s, the Soviet government asked the industry to develop a new aircraft to replace the Czech-made Aero L-29 Delfín and Aero L-39 Albatros jet trainers.
 Five design bureaus put forward proposals.
 Among them were the Sukhoi S-54, Myasishchev M-200, Mikoyan MiG-AT, and Yakovlev Yak-UTS.
 In 1991, the other proposals were dropped and only the MiG-AT and Yak-UTS remained.
 The air forces of the newly independent Russia estimated that its requirement would be about 1,000 aircraft.

-Development of Yak-UTS started in 1991 and the design was completed in September 1993.
-With the collapse of the Soviet Union, however, Yakovlev was compelled to look for a foreign partner.
-After having entered discussions in 1992, in 1993 it agreed with the Italian company Aermacchi to jointly develop the plane, which now became AEM/YAK-130D; Aermacchi would be responsible for the project's financial and technical support.
+Development of Yak-UTS started in 1991, and the design was completed in September 1993.
+With the collapse of the Soviet Union, Yakovlev was compelled to look for a foreign partner.
+After having entered discussions in 1992, it agreed the next year with the Italian company Aermacchi to jointly develop the plane, which now became the AEM/YAK-130D.
+Aermacchi would be responsible for the project's financial and technical support.

 The first prototype, dubbed AEM/YAK-130D, was built by Sokol at Nizhny Novgorod, Russia, and was publicly unveiled in June 1995.
 The aircraft made its first flight on 25 April 1996 from Zhukovsky Airport at the hands of Yakovlev chief test pilot Andrey Sinitsyn.

-In 2000, differences in priorities between the two firms had brought about an end to the partnership, with each developing the aircraft independently.
-The Italian version was named M-346; Yakovlev received US$77 million, in the form of a partial write-off of the USSR/Russian debt towards Italy, and for the legal right to use some of the technical documents of the aircraft.
-Yakovlev would be able to sell the aircraft to countries such those in the Commonwealth of Independent States, India, Slovakia and Algeria.
+In 2000, differences in priorities between the two firms brought about an end to the partnership, with each developing the aircraft independently.
+The Italian version was named the M-346.
+Yakovlev received US$77 million, in the form of a partial write-off of the USSR/Russian debt towards Italy and for the legal right to use some of the technical documents of the aircraft.
+Yakovlev would be able to sell the aircraft to countries such those in the Commonwealth of Independent States, India, Slovakia, and Algeria.
 Aermacchi would be able to sell to NATO countries, among others.